UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Click on the Klook links to choose your dates and to compare ticket types

-The Express Pass
+The Universal Express Pass

 Whether or not you need to buy Express Passes depends on a few things.
 If you're only desperate to try a couple of rides or attractions then you probably don't need one.
 Just be prepared to queue.
 (Note: 2 hours queuing time is not unusual).